kuma35/thinking-forth-jp/sphinx/chapter3.rst

 parallels the order of increasing capabilities which the words must possess.
 This sequence leads to a natural organization of the source listing.
-The powerful commands are simply added on top of the elementary application (a).
+The powerful commands are simply added on top of the elementary application ( :numref:`fig3-10` a).

 Like a textbook, the elementary stuff comes first.
 A newcomer to the project would be able to read the elementary parts of the code before moving on the advanced stuff.

 .. figure:: fig3-10.png
+   :name: fig3-10
    :alt: Two ways to add advanced capabilities.

    Two ways to add advanced capabilities.

 ..

-But in many large applications, the extra capabilities are best implemented as an enhancement to some private, root function in the elementary part of the application (b).
+But in many large applications, the extra capabilities are best implemented as an enhancement to some private, root function in the elementary part of the application ( :numref:`fig3-10` b).
 By being able to change the root’s capability, the user can change the capability of all the commands that use the root.

 Returning to the word processor for an example, a fairly primitive routine is the one that starts a new page.
 It’s used by the word that starts a new line; when we run out of lines we must start a new page.
-The word that starts a new line, in turn, is used by the routine that formats words on the line; when the next word won’t fit on the current line, we invoke NEWLINE.
-This “uses” hierarchy demands that we define NEWPAGE early in the application.
+The word that starts a new line, in turn, is used by the routine that formats words on the line; when the next word won’t fit on the current line, we invoke ``NEWLINE`` .
+This “uses” hierarchy demands that we define ``NEWPAGE`` early in the application.

 The problem?
-One of the advanced components includes a routine that must be invoked by NEWPAGE.
+One of the advanced components includes a routine that must be invoked by ``NEWPAGE`` .
 Specifically, if a figure or table appears in the middle of text, but at format time won’t fit on what’s left of the page, the formatter defers the figure to the next page while continuing with the text.
-This feature requires somehow “getting inside of” NEWPAGE, so that when NEWPAGE is next executed, it will format the deferred figure at the top of the new page:
+This feature requires somehow “getting inside of” ``NEWPAGE`` , so that when ``NEWPAGE`` is next executed, it will format the deferred figure at the top of the new page:

 .. code-block:: none